SyncProxy/sync-client/README.md

 If set, defines a user password source object within the application, for instance: "document.getElementById('inputPassword').value"
 default: ""

+**zipData**
+values: "true", "false"
+If true, server will be requested to send data changes as zipped JSON, otherwise plain JSON.
+default: "false"

 **welcomeMessage**
 Message that will popup in the app before the first synchronization.
 default: "To begin, please press Sync button"